 This program allows public hospitals to certify their expenses as the State share in order to receive federal matching Medicaid funds, or Federal Financial Participation (FFP).
-In so doing, the State does not have to contribute the matching share of these expenditures saving the State an estimated \$33 million for SFY 2009.
+In so doing, the State does not have to contribute the matching share of these expenditures saving the State an estimated \$43 million for SFY 2010.

-The basis for the CPE program is found in federal rule under 42 CFR 433.51, which states:
+The basis for the CPE program is found in federal rule under $\frac{42 \text{ CFR } 433.51}{433.51}$, which states:

-(a) Public funds may be considered as the State's share in claiming FFP if they meet the conditions specified in paragraphs (b) and (c) of this section. (b) The public funds are appropriated directly to the State or local Medicaid agency, or
+- (a) Public funds may be considered as the State's share in claiming FFP if they meet the conditions specified in paragraphs (b) and (c) of this section. - (b) The public funds are appropriated directly to the State or local Medicaid agency, or transferred from other public agencies (including Indian tribes) to the State or local agency and under its administrative control, or certified by the contributing public agency as representing expenditures eligible for FFP under this section.

-CPE Program Evaluation 2007 - 2009 Biennium ESHB 2687 October 1, 2008 Page 4 of 11 transferred from other public agencies (including Indian tribes) to the State or local agency and under its administrative control, or certified by the contributing public agency as representing expenditures eligible for FFP under this section. (c) The public funds are not Federal funds, or are Federal funds authorized by Federal law to be used to match other Federal funds.
+(c) The public funds are not Federal funds, or are Federal funds authorized by Federal law to be used to match other Federal funds.